Below is a list of some common insurance terms and definitions.

 Loops and segments: These refer to specific boxes on a CMS1500 claim form.
 This language is used primarily by clearinghouses and payers.

 Medicare ID: This is an ID number provided by Medicare to be used when submitting a Medicare enrollment.
+This is also referred to as a PTAN (Provider Transaction Access Number).

 NPI: This stands for National Provider Identifier.
 An NPI is a unique identification number for covered health care providers.
-NPIs are always 10 digits and they’re assigned by the Centers for Medicare and Medicaid Services (CMS).
+NPIs are always 10 digits and are assigned by the Centers for Medicare and Medicaid Services (CMS).
+For more information on entering this number in your account, see Entering your billing information.

 PTAN: A Provider Transaction Access Number is a unique number Medicare assigns to clinicians in their network.
 This number is needed when submitting an enrollment to Medicare through SimplePractice.
 You can contact Medicare directly to confirm your PTAN.